The Skeptics' Guide to the Universe: Hosts

 The SGU podcast was first released in May 2005.
 The original lineup of the podcast consisted of the Novella brothers, Steven Novella, Robert "Bob" Novella and Jay Novella, along with Evan Bernstein, and Perry DeAngelis.
 DeAngelis contributed until his death in 2007, shortly before his 44th birthday.
 Rebecca Watson joined in 2006 and later left the podcast in 2014.
 Cara Santa Maria joined the cast in July 2015.

 The podcast is affiliated with the New England Skeptical Society and with the SGU Productions LLC.

-Until 2018 there were no full-time employees of the podcast, although that was in part due to a defamation lawsuit filed by Edward Tobinick that consumed financial resources that would have otherwise been available.
-In 2018 Jay Novella, who had previously both been one of the cast and managed the podcast's website, was employed full-time as a result of reaching a Patreon target of 3,000 donors.
+Until late 2018 there were no full-time employees of the podcast.
+Co-host Jay Novella stated that this was partially a result of the financial drain from a protracted defamation lawsuit, filed by Edward Tobinick, which had "consumed financial resources that would have otherwise been available" for hiring staff.
+The transition to full-time status for Jay Novella was a result of three concurrent factors in 2018: the favorable resolution of the lawsuit, the end of Novella's existing career job, and the podcast successfully reaching its funding goal of over 3,000 patrons on Patreon.
+As the podcast's first full-time employee, Novella's role expanded beyond co-host and website manager to focus on business operations, project management, and growing the podcast's audience, which included launching a new website and newsletter.

 Production

-The show is prerecorded via a Skype conference call.
-Each caller records their own audio and then the individually recorded tracks are mixed together when Steven Novella edits the show in post-production.
-British comedian and skeptic Iszi Lawrence provides voice-over introductions for the show and certain segments.

 Segments include interviews, discussions of significant but largely unknown figures in science, short games and puzzles played with the audience or between the panellists, and accounts of relevant events in the news that relate to skepticism.
 Shows last about 80 minutes, although on September 23, 2011, SGU produced a 24-hour-long podcast with contributions by skeptics from around the world.
 It was referred to as SGU-24.

 Theme music

 The show's theme music is "Theorem" by the San Francisco rock band, Kineto.
 The theme was acquired from the Podsafe Music Network.
-Prior to the November 2, 2005 show, Thomas Dolby's "She Blinded Me with Science" was the show's theme.
+Prior to the November 2, 2005 show, the initial theme song was Thomas Dolby's "She Blinded Me with Science," which the hosts selected because "it seemed to fit."